plewis/deploy/JC_instructions.md

 Run second set of analyses under the posterior and rename the directory g-posterior.

 For each directory, run sbatch td.slurm.
-This will run the treedistance program and create a file called mean.txt in each 'smc' replicate directory.
+This will run the treedistance program and create a file called mean.R in each 'smc' replicate directory.

 Create a new directory (`g-bhv`) and move both `g-prior` and `g-posterior` into this directory.
 Move 'calculate-information-radius.py' into this directory from `g-prior` (mv g-prior/calculate-information-radius.py .)